couchbaselabs/rampup/README.md

 might want to ssh-add and use ssh agent forwarding ("ssh -A joe@10.2.1.15") so that runtests's attempts to ssh to other boxes will work.

-## EC2 Cloud Formation testing

-The runtest tool also has the ability to spin up nodes on-the-fly via the Amazon EC2 Cloud Formation API.
-Set the cluster.type option to 'cfn' to use this (less popular) approach.
-The Cloud Formation tools (cfn commands) must also be pre-installed for this to work.

-You'll probably find, however, that spinning up a brand new cluster is somewhat slow, and not great for fast turnaround or debuggability.
-Instead, the previous, "static" pre-existing cluster approach seems to work much better.

 # Testing other software

 You can also use runtests against old versions of membase (although